Countries and regions

 - The EU is a major trading partner for Iraq, slightly ahead of the US, closely followed by India and China.
 Total bilateral trade between the EU and Iraq amounted to over €16.3 billion in 2014.
 Due to oil imports (which represent up to 99.6% of all EU imports from Iraq) this trade shows a huge surplus in favor of Iraq.

-- Turkey and Syria surpass the EU as the most important source of imports for Iraq.
+- Turkey surpasses the EU as the most important source of imports for Iraq.
 EU exports to Iraq are dominated by machinery and transport equipment, chemicals, food and live animals.

 EU-Iraq "trade in goods" statistics